To Numerical Modeling With Strong Orders 1.0, 1.5, and 2.0 of Convergence for Multidimensional Dynamical Systems With Random Disturbances

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to numerical methods with strong orders 1.5 and 2.0 of convergence for multidimensional dynamical systems with random disturbances.
-We consider explicit one-step numerical methods for Ito stochastic differential equations.
-For numerical modeling of multiple Ito stochastic integrals we using the method of multiple Fourier-Legendre series, converging in the mean in the space $L_2([t, T]^k);$ $k=1,\ldots,4.$ The article is addressed to engineers who use numerical mo\-deling in stochastic control and for solving the non-linear filtering problem.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to explicit one-step numerical methods with strong orders 1.0, 1.5, and 2.0 of convergence for Ito stochastic differential equations with multidimensional and non-commutative noise.
+For numerical modeling of iterated Ito stochastic integrals with multiplicities 1 to 4 we use the method of multiple Fourier--Legendre series converging in the sense of norm in Hilbert space $L_2([t, T]^k),$ $k=1,2,3,4.$ The article is addressed to engineers who use numerical mo\-deling in stochastic control and for solving the nonlinear filtering problem.

 \end{quote} }